pypa/virtualenv/docs/virtualenv.rst

 .. warning::

     When using pip to install virtualenv, we advise using pip 1.3 or greater.
-    Prior to version 1.3, pip did not not download from PyPI over SSL.
+    Prior to version 1.3, pip did not download from PyPI over SSL.

 .. warning::